pelithne/azure-voting-app-workload-identity/instructions.md

 EOF
 ````

-Then create the service account in that namespace
+Then create a service account in that namespace.
+Notice the annotation for *workload identity*
 ````
 cat <<EOF | kubectl apply -f -
 apiVersion: v1